NC3-LU/cases_web/_knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown

 ### How to deal with theft
 If you have to deal with such a situation, immediately list what has been stolen and [file a complaint](/publications/FilingAComplaint.html) with the local police authorities.

-Also **inform your employer** and your IT department if computer equipment and/or media containing confidential information have been stolen.
+Also, **inform your employer** and your IT department if computer equipment and/or media containing confidential information have been stolen.

 **Contact your insurance company** and declare the theft against you and immediately instruct your bank to cancel your bank cards.